datttrian/codecademy/data-in-django/BikeRental/README.md

 - Remove the repository if exists
 - Clone the repository from Github
-- Switch to the `4-data-in-django` directory
+- Switch to the `data-in-django` directory
 - Create & activate a new virtual environment for the project
 - Switch to the `BikeRental` directory
 - Install project dependencies